robert-mccarthy-ca/modern-druid/README.md

 The entire operation is built from day one to harvest three of the highest-integrity, highest-price carbon removal streams on Earth, all on the same land, with the same labour and equipment:

 1. **Biocharcoal-grade biochar** → Puro.earth CO₂ Removal Certificates (millennial-scale organic carbon)
-2. **Enhanced rock weathering with crushed basalt** → Isometric Registry ERW credits (geological-scale inorganic carbon)
+2. **Enhanced rock weathering with crushed basalt** → Puro.earth CO₂ Removal Certificates (geological-scale inorganic carbon)
 3. **Deep soil organic carbon buildup (0–3 m)** → Verra or Plan Vivo soil carbon credits

 Together these three pathways deliver **35–40 t of permanent, verifiable CO₂ removal per hectare per year in Canadian climates** (50–70+ t/ha/yr in the tropics).
 The food that comes with it is essentially free to the community and free to us (no harvest, no transport, no sales overhead).